Is Astrophotography Easy? Find Out Now

 • Understanding how many sub-exposures and what length is best for your target

-• What to do about light pollution
+• What to do about light pollution and its effects

 • How to use auto-guiding for longer and better exposures